raamana/neuropredict/_sources/results_regr.rst.txt

     r2_score.csv

 **Third**, a Python pickle file ``results_neuropredict.pkl`` containing the full set of results, that neuropredict bases the visualizations on.
 These are organized in a clear dictionary format with self-explanatory variable names, making it easy to reuse them for posthoc analyses in python and other places where ``pickle`` files can be read.
+The CV results stored in the `CVResults` class, in a comprehensive manner, to make it easy to traverse various combinations and to retain everything, not just the final metrics, but also the original predictions.

 **Finally**, few miscellaneous set of files that neuropredict relies on to produce the comprehensive report.

-We will walk you through the resulting visualizations one by one, and describe how to interpret them.

-**INTERPRETATION TO BE ADDED/UPDATED.**
+Although the above results are easy to follow and interpret, We will be adding a detailed walk-through, and some tips on how to interpret them **soon**.

 -------------

 If something is unclear or confusing, or some documentation is missing, please open an `issue on github <https://github.com/raamana/neuropredict/issues/new>`_.

-**These docs will be futher improved soon.
-Stay tuned!**